 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-ENGL 101 - English Composition I 3 credits ENGL 101 ENGL 114 - Introduction to Communication 3 credits Humanities FNMT 118 - Intermediate Algebra or MATH 137 - Geometry for Design or MATH 150 - Introductory Data Analysis or MATH 161 - Precalculus I or other MATH course For MATH 137: FNMT 017 or placement in FNMT 118 or higher For MATH 150: FNMT 118 ready For MATH 161: FNMT 118 with a grade of "C" or better 3 or 4 credits Mathematics CIS 103 - Computer Applications & Concepts 3 credits Tech Comp FYE 101 - First Year Experience or other General Elective 3 credits
+ENGL 101 - English Composition I 3 credits Writing, Research & Info Lit.
+1 ENGL 114 - Introduction to Communication 3 credits FNMT 101 - Quantitative Reasoning or FNMT 118 - Intermediate Algebra or MATH 137 - Geometry for Design or MATH 150 - Introductory Data Analysis or MATH 161 - Precalculus I or other MATH course For FNMT 101, FNMT 118, MATH 137 and MATH 150: FNMT 017 or FNMT 019 completed or FNMT 118 (or higher) placement For MATH 161: FNMT 118 with a grade of "C" or better 3 or 4 credits Quantitative Reasoning CIS 103 - Computer Applications & Concepts 3 credits Technological Competency FYE 101 - First Year Experience or other General Elective 3 credits

 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 credits ENGL 102 & Info Lit.
-CHEM 105 - Inquiry into Chemistry or BIOL 106 - General Biology I or other Lab Science course 4 credits Natural Science ENGL 115 - Public Speaking ENGL 101 which may be taken concurrently 3 credits ENGL 107 - Society and Mass Communications ENGL 101 which may be taken concurrently 3 credits ANTH 112 - Cultural Anthropology or HIST 103 - United States History: The 20th Century or SOC 101 - Introduction to Sociology 3 credits Social Sciences Interpretive Studies American/Global Diversity
+ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 credits Writing, Research, & Info Lit.
+2 CHEM 105 - Inquiry into Chemistry or BIOL 106 - General Biology I or other Lab Science course 4 credits Scientific Reasoning ENGL 115 - Public Speaking ENGL 101 which may be taken concurrently 3 credits Oral Communication/ Creative Expression ENGL 107 - Society and Mass Communications ENGL 101 which may be taken concurrently 3 credits

+ANTH 112 - Cultural Anthropology or

+HIST 103 - United States History: The 20th Century and Beyond or

+SOC 101 - Introduction to Sociology